anhtuanbui/coding-challenge/README.md

 You may also want to check out the application with Web UI created using NextJS, Shadcn UI, and Typescripts at https://github.com/anhtuanbui/coding-challenge-ui

-The result should show as following"
+The result should show as following:

 ```
 Coding Chalenge